Assoc Prof Ashley Franks

 My research aims to characterise the microbial communities present in the sewer and investigate the structure of their microbial biofilms.
 Understanding the processes that lead to sewer corrosion will ultimately further our progress towards a solution.
 This research is conducted in partnership with Western Water.

-Corinne Celestina (PhD)
+Corinne Celestina (PhD Student)

 Crop yields across many dryland agricultural zones are often constrained by dense clay subsoils.
 The addition of organic matter at depth can improve these soils and increase crop yields.
 Microbes are considered a key agent in this process of soil physical, chemical and biological improvement but their role is poorly understood.